 The Night Tube

-London may benefit from a limited all-night weekend tube service such as the one being proposed by TfL and the Mayor’s office.
-But it must be impeccably managed, with plans to deal with the impact ‘above ground’ of people’s likely changes in behaviour at night, especially near tube stations.
-We are worried that such plans have not yet been put in place, even though the project is due to roll out soon.
+London may benefit in some ways from a limited all-night weekend tube service such as the one introduced by TfL and the Mayor’s office last year.
+But in order for local communities not to suffer, it must be impeccably managed – with plans to deal with the impact ‘above ground’ of people’s changes in behaviour at night, especially near tube stations.

 Read more here.